puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

 ## Motivation

-This change is relatively simple technically (updating some state fields in our Kubernetes resources) and provides a great deal of clarity for implementers of workflow visualization UIs and end users.
+This change provides a great deal of clarity for implementers of workflow visualization UIs and end users.
+It also sets out a set of standard behaviors for runs, replacing the ad-hoc behaviors we inherit from Tekton today.

 ## Product-level explanation